open-resources/physics_bank/content/public/006.Force/Friction/Antilock braking systems/Antilock braking systems.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Antilock Braking Systems
       part1:
         ans1:
           value: The coefficient of rolling friction is larger than that of kinetic friction.
         ans2:
           value: The coefficient of kinetic friction is larger than that of rolling friction.
         ans3:
           value: In rolling motion, a car's wheels remain at rest relative to the road, and the coefficient of static friction is larger than that of kinetic friction.
         ans4:
           value: In sliding motion, a car's wheels remain at rest relative to the road, and the coefficient of static friction is larger than that of kinetic friction.
         ans5:
           value: In sliding motion,  a car's wheels remain at rest relative to the car,  and the coefficient of kinetic friction is larger than that of static friction.
 ---
 # {{ params.vars.title }}
 Antilock braking systems (ABS) automatically release brakes when wheels are locked.
 Once the wheels recommence rolling, the ABS reapplies the brakes.